 Snowbasin Resort is a perennial top ten for SKI magazine in categories like dining, service, lifts and grooming.
 Here's how that translates: Snowbasin takes care of everything it can control, and Mother Nature does the rest.
-Snowbasin Resort is under an hour from Salt Lake City International Airport, but is also about 30 minutes from the vibrant Ogden metropolitan area.
+Snowbasin Resort is under an hour from Salt Lake City International Airport, but is also about 30 minutes from the historic and vibrant Ogden metropolitan area.
 This is a city with farm-to-table dining, great performing arts and museums, as well as a fervent love for outdoor recreation.
 It’s stunning to realize Ogden’s backyard includes Snowbasin's 3,000 vertical feet and 3,000 skiable acres

 Snowbasin's gondolas provide a spectacular ride which, when combined with the tram, make Snowbasin a very visitor-friendly resort (hence the high marks from readers of SKI magazine).
 From the Needles Express, Pineview Reservoir sparkles in the idyllic Ogden Valley and the dramatic summit of Mount Ogden fills the view.
 The Allen Peak Tram carries 15 expert skiers and riders to the 9,366-feet mark of Allen Peak, which accesses the legendary Olympic downhill, among other hikeable expert terrain.